SYalouz/QuantNBody/docs/source/intro.rst

 Brief illustration of what is possible
 =======================================

-We provide below a non-exhaustive list of the various possibilites offered by the package:
+We provide below a non-exhaustive list of the various possibilities offered by the package:

   *  Visualizing the structure of any wavefunction in a given many-body basis (for fermionic and bosonic systems)
   *  Building 1-body, 2-body (...) reduced density matrices (for fermionic and bosonic systems)